dortania/OpenCore-Install-Guide/AMD/fx.md

 ::: details More in-depth Info

 * **AppleCpuPmCfgLock**: NO
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM.
+  * Only needed when CFG-Lock can't be disabled in BIOS.
 AMD users can ignore
 * **AppleXcpmCfgLock**: NO
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM.
+  * Only needed when CFG-Lock can't be disabled in BIOS.
 AMD users can ignore
 * **AppleXcpmExtraMsrs**: NO
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO